Kannathil Muthamittal: Plot

 Still dissatisfied, Amudha requests to meet her biological mother despite Indira's insistence that she can't be found.
 Amudha secretly goes to Rameshwaram with her cousin and finds her records.
 Shocked at her stubbornness, her family rushes there.
 Thiruchelvan gives in and agrees to take Amudha to Sri Lanka to find her birth mother.
 Leaving the two boys under the care of Indira's father, the trio travel to Sri Lanka and meet Dr. Harold Wickramasinghe, a Sinhalese friend of Thiruchelvan who guides them.
 Amudha's increasingly rude and impatient behavior towards Indira strains their relationship.
 During their stay, they observe the difficulties and violence that the civil war has brought.
 While walking in the jungle, Thiruchelvan and Wickramasinghe are captured by a group of LTTE cadres.
 Thiruchelvan immediately recites Tamil poetry and is identified as Indira by Pasupathy, the group's leader.
 Thiruchelvan explains his motives of coming to the country, mentioning the only evidence that he has regarding Amudha's birth mother is that her name is Shyama.
 Pasupathy arranges a meeting and says he will bring Shyama to the designated spot.
 It turns out that Shyama is Pasupathy's sister and a fellow LTTE cadre living in hiding.

 The next day, Wickramasinghe, Amudha, Indira, and Thiruchelvan wait in a park to meet Shyama, but a battle breaks out there as the Sri Lankan army tries to destroy a nearby LTTE base.
 During their escape, Indira gets shot in her arm.
 After escaping and getting medical treatment, Amudha apologizes to Indira for her behavior and requests they return to India.
 The next day, the family leaves for the airport but Indira unexpectedly asks them to revisit the park.
 Shyama arrives just in time; after an emotional reunion, Amudha gives Shyama a photo album and asks her a series of questions which she only partially answers.
-As the meeting comes to an end, Amudha begs Shyama to come to Madras with her but Shyama tearfully refuses, saying that she has work to do in Sri Lanka and they can only meet again when the country is at peace.
-Thiruchelvan, Amudha, and Indira hug each other as Shyama leaves, and a teary-eyed Amudha kisses her parents.
+As the meeting comes to an end, Amudha begs Shyama to come to Chennai with her but Shyama tearfully refuses, saying that she has work to do and they can only meet again when the land becomes war-free.
+Thiruchelvan, Amudha, and Indira hug each other as Shyama leaves, and a teary-eyed Amudha kisses her Mother.